V-Crypt/V-Crypt/README.md

 <br>
 Living my life **working smart, not hard** is what I love the most, as well as...

-- 🧠 Learning about everything I'm interested in.
+- 🧠 Learning about both business and tech fields.
 - 🗣 Practicing my English to reach a higher level.
 - 🗂️ Being well organized.
 - ⌨️ Being updated to use the best technologies and to apply the best practices.